Heavy Industry’s Customer Engagement Digital Transformation

 The immersive experience netted out more than 2,000 hours of hands-on engagement and led to $50 million in opportunities in the six months that the experience was live for the event.
 Because Rockwell chose an extensible, enterprise SaaS platform, their application was built only once and seamlessly deployed everywhere on all devices and operating systems for all of their use cases – online and offline.
 Consistently articulating their value message throughout their buyers’ hybrid journeys cost-effectively supercharges omnichannel customer engagement and accelerates buying discussions.
 In addition, their investment continues generating engagement, revenue, and results.

 Click here to read more about Rockwell Automation’s digital transformation.

 Rockwell Automation was able to provide real engagement and a reusable, omnichannel experience because they had the power of an extensible, enterprise SaaS platform.
 When leveraging such a platform, enterprise-level companies can elevate customer engagement throughout today’s new hybrid funnel by putting customers in the driver’s seat to effectively uncover relevant value.
 The power of a platform is that it allows companies to constantly evolve – without disruption – to drive sales productivity, marketing efficiency, and elevated customer engagement.

 Enterprise-level customer engagement platforms must include collaboration technologies and tools, such as augmented reality, virtual reality, interactive whiteboards, real-time sharing, and engagement analytics.
 Putting such a powerful tool in your customers’ and salespeople’s hands has been proven to shorten sales cycles, increase customer knowledge and retention, improve overall customer experience, and eliminate silos between sales and marketing teams.

-Contact us to learn how Kaon’s SaaS platform can help to solve your heavy industry sales and marketing challenges.
+Contact us to learn how Kaon’s platform can help to solve your heavy industry sales and marketing challenges.